johnkerl/miller/go/README.md

 # Benefits of porting to Go

 * The [lack of a streaming (record-by-record) JSON reader](http://johnkerl.org/miller/doc/file-formats.html#JSON_non-streaming) in the C implementation ([issue 99](https://github.com/johnkerl/miller/issues/99)) is immediately solved in the Go implementation.
-* Previously [arrays were not supported in the DSL](http://johnkerl.org/miller/doc/file-formats.html#Arrays); now they will be.
+* In the C implementation, [arrays were not supported in the DSL](http://johnkerl.org/miller/doc/file-formats.html#Arrays); in the Go implementation they are.
 * [Flattening nested map structures to output records](http://johnkerl.org/miller/doc/file-formats.html#Formatting_JSON_options) was clumsy.
-Now, Miller will be a full JSON-to-JSON processor, if your inputs and outputs are both JSON; JSON input and output will be idiomatic.
+Now, Miller will be a JSON-to-JSON processor, if your inputs and outputs are both JSON; JSON input and output will be idiomatic.
 * The quoted-DKVP feature from [issue 266](https://github.com/johnkerl/miller/issues/266) will be easily addressed.
 * String/number-formatting issues in [issue 211](https://github.com/johnkerl/miller/issues/211), [issue 178](https://github.com/johnkerl/miller/issues/178), [issue 151](https://github.com/johnkerl/miller/issues/151), and [issue 259](https://github.com/johnkerl/miller/issues/259) will be fixed during the Go port.
 * I think some DST/timezone issues such as [issue 359](https://github.com/johnkerl/miller/issues/359) will be easier to fix using the Go datetime library than using the C datetime library